thecodeflayer/alttp-tracker/FAQ.md

 If you've found an issue with location logic please please submit an [issue](https://github.com/thecodeflayer/alttp-tracker/issues)!
 In coding location logic I attempted to follow the randomizer logic as closely as I could and have even done several runs to try and test the logic.
 However, I am only one person and can only do so much on my own.
-Inverted mode has not been tested nearly enough and I welcome any help finding and squashing the logic bugs.
+Inverted mode has not been tested nearly enough, and I welcome any help finding and squashing the logic bugs.

 #### There should be 216 items.
 Where are the missing items?